andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-two.md

 [Specification Link](https://openid.net/specs/openid-connect-core-1_0.html#TokenEndpoint)

-We have now recieved our Authorization Code, and verified the authenticity of our CSRF and nonce protection measures.
-We want to exchange these for an Access Token, and ID Token.
+We have now recieved our Authorization Code, and verified the authenticity of our CSRF protection measure.
+We want to exchange the code for an Access Token, and ID Token.
 To do this, we need to construct a valid Access Token Request

 ```
 4.1.3.
 Access Token Request